ropensci-archive/ropenaq/README.md

 cities(country="PANEM")
 ```

-    ## Error in cities(country = "PANEM"): This country is not available within the platform.
+    ## Error in buildQuery(country = country, query = query): This country is not available within the platform.

 The `locations` function
 ------------------------